long2ice/trader/README.md

 #### Run strategy

-After test strategy and you now it's effective，that's the time to run it.
+After test strategy, and it's effective, that's the time to run it.

 ```go
 package main